sveltejs/svelte/.changeset/khaki-wolves-dream.md

 'svelte': patch
 ---

-fix: svelte:element with dynamic this and spread attributes throws error
+fix: handle `svelte:element` with dynamic this and spread attributes